 Paula Bernstein is an author who thinks of herself as a multi-faceted career woman.
 She began as an academic chemist with a doctorate from Caltech.
 After realizing that she liked people more than laboratory equipment, she went to Medical School and spent the next thirty years as a practicing obstetrician gynecologist.

 Between deliveries, she has always indulged her creative side by taking courses in writing, interior design, graphic arts and astronomy.
 Over the years she’s also published non-fiction, patient oriented medical books and professional papers, and written fiction for pleasure.
 Now that she is semi-retired she is busy editing and publishing her short stories and novels.
 Not surprisingly, her heroines are witty women in interesting professions from medicine, to physics to interior design.

-She is the author of the Hannah Kline Mystery Series and Potpourri, an eclectic collection of short stories spanning several genres, and of Murder in the Family, Lethal Injection, Private School and The Goldilocks Planet.
+She is the author of the Hannah Kline Mystery Series and Potpourri, an eclectic collection of short stories spanning several genres, and of Murder in the Family, Lethal Injection, Private School, The Goldilocks Planet, and In Vitro.
 Her short story, On Call for Murder, a Hannah Kline prequel, was recently published in LAst Resort, the 2017 Sisters in Crime Anthology.
 Her nonfiction publications include Carrying a Little Extra, A Guide to Pregnancy for the Plus Sized Woman, and Woman to Woman, A Gynecologist’s Guide to Your Body.

 An Interview with Paula Bernstein